maksymovchynnikov/SensCalc/README.md

 You are allowed to flexibly choose many inputs, including (but not restricting to): what mother particles distributions to use; which production and decay channels of LLPs to consider when calculating the number of events, what selection should be imposed on decay products.
 You may easily change the setup of the experiment by adjusting several simple parameters.
 Making all these changes, you may recalculate the sensitivities very fast - the feature which is unavailable with long simulations.
 Finally, the code allows qualitative understanding of why some setup would provide higher event rate than another one: you may analyze the impact of the angular placement, decay probability, and decay products acceptance between different experiments.

-SensCalc has been tested with many various full simulations (such as SHiP and LHCb simulation frameworks) and other lightweight codes (ALPINIST, FORESEE).
+SensCalc has been tested with many various full simulations (such as SHiP and LHCb simulation frameworks) and lightweight codes (ALPINIST, FORESEE).

 ## Why Mathematica?